Asymptotic Efficiency Bounds for a Class of Experimental Designs: Proofs

-where the first supremum is over all finite sets in $\mathbb{R}$. \end{corollary} \begin{proof} The result is immediate from local asymptotic normality and the local asymptotic minimax theorem \citep[][Theorem 3.11.5]{van_der_vaart_weak_1996}.
+The result is immediate from local asymptotic normality and the local asymptotic minimax theorem \citep[][Theorem 3.11.5]{van_der_vaart_weak_1996}.
 (As with the proof of Corollary \ref{ate_asymptotic_minimax_corollary}, we consider the submodels $\theta^*+\tilde h (n v_{p^*()})^{-1/2}$ when applying the definition of local asymptotic normality on p.
-412.) \end{proof}
+412.)